firebase/FirebaseUI-iOS/README.md

 ### Using Storyboards and Prototype Cells

 Create a storyboard that has either a `UITableViewController`, `UICollectionViewController` or a `UIViewController` with a `UITableView` or `UICollectionView`.
 Drag a prototype cell onto the `UITableView` or `UICollectionView` and give it a custom reuse identifier which matches the reuse identifier being used when instantiating the `Firebase*ViewDataSource`.
+When using prototype cells, make sure to use `prototypeReuseIdentifier` instead of `cellReuseIdentifier`.

 Drag and other properties onto the cell and associate them with properties of a `UITableViewCell` or `UICollectionViewCell` subclass.
-Code samples are similar to the above.
+Code samples are otherwise similar to the above.

 ### Using a Custom Subclass of UI*ViewCell